jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 <br>

 Note that if the entire image was only numbers, you would have no way of understanding the image as a house.
-This is why we have to build a system that allows the computer to "understand" those numerics.
+This is why we have to build a system that allows the computer to "understand" those numbers.

 ## Toward Visual Representations

-Here is the first operation to build our numeric **representations**: instead of considering the grid of the previous numeric pixels, we will consider the three **channels** $ red $, $ green $ and $ blue $.
+Here is the first operation to build our visual **representations**: instead of considering the grid of the previous numeric pixels, we will consider the three **channels** $ red $, $ green $ and $ blue $.
-The operation merely consists in splitting our grid into 3 **channel** grids in which each channel grid contains the numbers of the **channel** considered instead of pixels.
+The operation merely consists in splitting our grid of pixels into 3 **channel** grids of numbers.

 We go from a grid of $ height * width $ pixels to 3 **channel** grids of $ height * width $ numbers.